KaidenCoder/SkillSantaJSAdvancedAssignment/README.md

 # JavaScript for advanced Web development

-## Contains all the solution of First Asiigment
+### This repository contains all the solutions of Assignment 1 of "JavaScript for advanced Web development".